Ah, the beauty and the almost overwhelming artistic achievement that characterizes the music of Gillian Welch.

 And as for David Rawlings’ delicate and delicious playing: there is no finer guitarist on the folk scene today.

-You may find this music slow on first hearing, and the instrumentation almost non-existent, for it seldom extends beyond guitar and banjo.
+You may find this music slow on first hearing, and the instrumentation somewhat bare, for it seldom extends beyond guitar and banjo.
 Two or three songs into the album though and you’ll be hooked on what sounds like classic tunes that could have been written and recorded in this manner decades ago.
 This is deliberate, and it’s evocative of another time, when the artistry and subtlety of albums such as those produced on the Vanguard label (Doc Watson, Joan Baez, Odetta) were met with enthusiasm and the highest critical praise from discerning fans and critics alike.

 Highly recommended and bound to take its place as of the best releases of the past decade.